NWalker4483/PathFinder/docs.md

 ### Future Developments
 * Video Streaming from the Drone
 * Using the GyroScope for motion controls
-* Connect to drone using Intel 570X
+* Control the autonomous vehicle using the Intel Joule 570X

 ### Commonly Experienced Errors
 * TBA